michaelboyles/formula/docs/src/content/docs/components/FieldValue.md

 })
 ```

-`<FieldValue>` lets you watch the value.
+`<FieldValue>` lets you watch the value of a field.
 It accepts a field and a render prop as its child, which
 is called every time the value changes.

 The counterpart hook is [`useFieldValue`](/hooks/useFieldValue).